-Surveys are anonymous and confidential.
-Youth are not asked to place a name or identifier on the survey, thus ensuring that we do not know who participated in the surveys.
+Surveys are confidential and most of the time anonymous.
+Youth may be asked to place a name or identifier on the survey.
+The organization administering the survey will let all parent’s know if this is the case.
 All data is stored on our secure servers where access is limited to those individuals working on the project.

 Will the report be shared with me?

 We strongly encourage schools, programs, and other organizations to share their final report with parents as well as youth participants.
 We hope that you will have access to the report and be part of discussions to improve services and supports for youth.